aomlomics/tourmaline/README.md

 Finally, clone the Tourmaline repository and rename it to the working directory for your project (replace the directories in ALL CAPS with your directories):

 ```
-cd /PATH/TO
+cd /PATH/TO/PROJECT
 git clone https://github.com/NOAA-AOML/tourmaline.git
-mv tourmaline PROJECT
+mv tourmaline tourmaline-test
+cd tourmaline-test
 ```

 ### Test Data

 The Tourmaline repository comes ready to go with test 18S rRNA fastq sequence data and a corresponding reference database.

-First you must edit the manifest files `00-data/manifest_se.csv` and `00-data/manifest_pe.csv` to point to the absolute filepaths of the sequences in your local copy of `tourmaline` (which you renamed to `PROJECT`).
+First you must edit the manifest files `00-data/manifest_se.csv` and `00-data/manifest_pe.csv` to point to the absolute filepaths of the sequences in your local copy of `tourmaline` (which you renamed to `tourmaline-test`).
 For example, if the filepath of your project is `/PATH/TO/PROJECT`, these commands will fix the manifest files:

 ```
+cd /PATH/TO/PROJECT/tourmaline-test/00-data
 cat manifest_pe.csv | sed 's|/Users/luke.thompson/git/tourmaline|/PATH/TO/PROJECT|' > temp
 mv temp manifest_pe.csv
 cat manifest_se.csv | sed 's|/Users/luke.thompson/git/tourmaline|/PATH/TO/PROJECT|' > temp